Noise-robust proofs of quantum network nonlocality: Linear Program for the total variation distance

 Therefore $(ii)$ can be written as: \be \ee

-Combining Equations \ref{app:eq:TV_1}, \ref{app:eq:TV_2} \ref{app:eq:TV_ineq}, we get a set of linear constraints which should be satisfied if there exist any local distribution inside the ball $\mathcal{B}_\ve(\bar P)$.
-Therefore, the infeasibility of this LP, proves non-locality of all of the points in $\mathcal{B}_\ve(\bar P)$.
-(See Fig.~ \ref{fig:TV}).
-Again to find tighter bounds we use the grid technique.
+Combining Equations \ref{app:eq:TV_1}, \ref{app:eq:TV_2}, and \ref{app:eq:TV_ineq}, yields a set of linear constraints that should be satisfied if there exists any local distribution inside the ball $\mathcal{B}_\ve(\bar P)$.
+Therefore, the infeasibility of this LP proves the non-locality of all of the points in $\mathcal{B}_\ve(\bar P)$. (see Fig.~ \ref{fig:TV}).
+Again, to find tighter bounds, we use the grid technique.